 More than 25 colleges, universities and technical institutes are located within a 50-mile radius of the county, many of which offer graduate programs.
 Several of the most popular are UNC-Chapel Hill, Duke and North Carolina State University.

 Chatham County and surrounding areas offer a variety of opportunities for leisure and recreational activities.
-Chatham's central location provides close proximity to both North Carolina beaches and mountains.
-Nearby Jordan Lake offers 150 miles of shoreline and opportunities for boating, fishing, water-skiing and camping.
-Golf, tennis, and organized sporting activities are also available locally.
+Chatham's central location provides close proximity to North Carolina's beaches and the state's mountains.
+Nearby Jordan Lake offers 150 miles of shoreline and opportunities for boating, fishing, waterskiing and camping.
+Golf, tennis and organized sporting activities are also available locally.
 The world-renowned North Carolina Zoological Park is located in nearby Asheboro.
-Cultural events including concerts, symphonies, dance performances, art exhibits and cultural performances, take place throughout the year in neighboring cities.
+Cultural events including concerts, symphonies, dance performances, arts exhibits and cultural performances take place throughout the year in neighboring cities.